 A 1987 Maryland law prohibits moving the middle jewel of the Triple Crown to a different racecourse.
 The suit alleges that the Stronach Group, which owns both Pimlico and Laurel, is "openly planning to violate" that law by moving the race to a different racetrack "despite the absence of any disaster or emergency, except for the disaster that they are in the process of creating."

-The suit, filed by the mayor and three Park Heights residents — Tony Bridges, Jimmy Mitchell, and Pamela Curtis — asks Baltimore City the Circuit Court to declare that no disaster or emergency exists.
+The suit, filed by the mayor and three Park Heights residents — Tony Bridges, Jimmy Mitchell, and Pamela Curtis — asks Baltimore City's Circuit Court to declare that no disaster or emergency exists.

 Stronach has cashed in most of its state aid on Laurel Park in recent years.
 The suit argues that through "systemic divestment of Pimlico," Stronach "could indeed manufacture an 'emergency or disaster' to justify transfer of the Preakness to Laurel, as undermaintained infrastructure begins to fail and crowds attending Pimlico races and the horses racing there are endangered."

-A represenative for Stronach called the lawsuit's actions "premature and unfounded."
+A representative for Stronach called the lawsuit's actions "premature and unfounded."

 The lawsuit asks the court to condemn both Pimlico and the Preakness Stakes, so that the city may take ownership.
 If that's granted, the properties "will be used to continue their historic role in the cultural traditions of Baltimore City, to foster employment and economic development in Baltimore, and in particular in the Park Heights Urban Renewal jurisdiction, as well as to protect the health and safety of the people attending the Preakness and other Pimlico events, as well as the employees and horses working there," the lawsuit says.